InfoSecInnovations/project-fantastic/packages/fantastic-help/actions.md

 - `method` : possible values are `invoke` and `cimsession`. `invoke` will wrap the command in a script block and invoke it on the host, `cimsession` should be used on commands which support the `-CimSession` parameter.
 - `json` : *Optional.* if true, `ConvertTo-Json` will be appended to the command and the output will be parsed as a JSON object instead of a string.
 Parsing of non-JSON output isn't well supported at the moment, so this should be enabled if the action returns a result.
 - `result` : *Optional* how the output of the command will be processed into a result object.
 See below.
 If this isn't specified, the command will simply be run on the host, and nothing will be returned.
+- `static` : *Optional* a result object that will always be displayed along with the other results.
+In the above example this is used to display followup actions relating to the "Any" Firewall profile, which isn't a "real" profile, but is used by a lot of rules.

 ### Output mapping